 Make sure you bring plenty of wet wipes and always have a spare set of baby clothes with you.
 Take only the essentials for the trip and toss everything not necessary.
 Do not put your passports and other ‘adult’ items in there.
 Keep one (backpack) bag for your own items and a diaper bag for the baby.
 My carry on bags can always be carried in more than one way, on my back, at the back of the stroller, the diaper bag can go over my shoulder or, on the stroller handles and/or underneath.
 I have a small purse with my valuables and passport around my neck underneath my clothes.
 Make sure you bring bags that fit under the chair in front of you on the plane.
 You will need to get stuff out of the bags all the time and it is very unpractical to have your bags in the overhead lockers.
 Put a plastic supermarket bag, they come in handy in so many ways!

-When traveling from hot to cold climates, put jackets, /socks etc in the zipped compartment on top of your suitcases, upon arrival and before you exit the terminal, you can access or jackets without opening the complete suitcase.
+When travelling from hot to cold climates, put jackets, /socks etc in the zipped compartment on top of your suitcases, upon arrival and before you exit the terminal, you can access or jackets without opening the complete suitcase.
 Again, my best from Top Tips for Flying with Kids is to pack only the necessary!

-Finally: the extra pair of clothes.
 I pick stuff that does not take much space.
-Leggins for the girls, knee-high socks etc. I squeeze everything in a plastic Ziplock.
-(I am a great fan of these bags.
+Leggings for the girls, knee-high socks etc. I squeeze everything in a plastic Ziplock (I am a great fan of these bags.
 I use them to pack my shoes, my underwear, makeup, phone charger and other wires, and basically anything that could spoil in my suitcase or bags.
-They are also very practical for the liquids security control at the airport.
+They are also very practical for the liquids’ security control at the airport.

 - Wet wipes: The magic item!
 A new pack of wet wipes is big and heavy.
 As I am sure that I will not need 64 (the usual amount of wipes in one new pack), I bring a pack that is half empty.